 Drive-in movie theaters are more than just another way to watch a film — they’re an experience.
 And for much of the 20th Century, the drive-in was an iconic part of the American soul, as ingrained in pop culture as any Elvis or Chuck Berry song.

 But like jukeboxes and pinball machines, drive-in theaters are a vanishing breed.
 In 1958, more than 4,000 drive-ins packed them in (sometimes, with a stowaway or two in the trunk) across the nation.
-Today, only 317 such theaters are left in the United States — half as many as even just a decade ago.
+Today, only 305 such theaters are left in the United States — half as many as even just a decade ago, according to the United Drive-In Theatre Owners Association.
 [A state-by-state selection of drive-ins can be found at the end of this article.]

 Though a warm-weather enterprise, drive-ins continue to flourish in colder climes.
 Many in the Northeast don’t realize it, but there are more drive-in theaters in New York state (28) than in California, Arizona, Louisiana, South Carolina, New Mexico, Hawaii and Nevada — combined.
 Pennsylvania has the second-most in the nation, at 26.